reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can fix this by ensuring only one argument is passed to `{!reach} Reach.App`,
+You can fix this by ensuring only one argument is passed to `{!rsh} Reach.App`,
 which is a function with no arguments:

 ```reach